noahcr/caldwell.militarysuicidecharts/README.md

 Behind the Scenes - Active Duty Soldiers More Likely To Commit Suicide

-In January, I stumbled upon the U.S. Department of Defense’s annual Suicide Event Report (SER), and started to poke around.
+In January, I stumbled upon the U.S. Department of Defense’s annual <a href="http://www.dspo.mil/SuicideData/DoDSERAnnualReports.aspx">Suicide Event Report</a> (SER), and started to poke around.
 The data was incredibly granular, documenting every tiny detail for every suicide completed or attempted by active duty soldiers - their living situation at the time, their combat history, their recent relationships.

 A few things jumped out.
 Soldiers are far more likely to kill themselves with a firearm than by any other method (over 70% in 2014, for example).
 Conversely, soldiers who didn’t use a gun were far more likely to survive the incident.
 Given these two points, it’s unsurprising to see that the presence of a gun in the home was far more likely in “completed” suicides (there isn’t a much more graceful way to differentiate from “attempts,” unfortunately).